Satellite conjunction analysis and the false confidence theorem: Introduction

 A \textit{belief function} is a function used to represent the amount of positive support a proposition has accrued from the evidence.
 A \textit{plausibility function} merely represents the lack of evidence against a proposition.
 Belief and plausibility are complementary functions; that is, $\textnormal{Pls}\!\left( A \right) = 1 - \textnormal{Bel}\!\left( \neg A \right)$, for every proposition, $A$, and its complement (i.e., negation) $\neg A$.
 As a rule, the plausibility accorded to a proposition is always greater than or equal to the belief accorded to it.
 An additive belief function is a belief function that satisfies the Kolmogorov axioms and in which, as a consequence, $\textnormal{Bel}\!\left( A \right) = \textnormal{Pls}\!\left( A \right)$ for all propositions \cite{Shafer_1976_Book}.

 An \textit{epistemic probability} is an additive belief function used to represent epistemic uncertainty.
-Confidence distributions\footnote{We refer to confidence distributions in the sense of \cite{Balch_Conf_2012}, as opposed to \cite{Schweder_Hjort_book} and \cite{Singh_2013_CD}, which eschew epistemic probabilities.}, fiducial distributions, and importantly, most Bayesian posterior distributions\footnote{One could argue that a posterior probability derived using an aleatory prior, as in \cite{vonMises_1942_BayesFormula}, is itself an aleatory probability.} are epistemic probability distributions.
+Confidence distributions,\footnote{We refer to confidence distributions in the sense of \cite{Balch_Conf_2012}, as opposed to \cite{Schweder_Hjort_book} and \cite{Singh_2013_CD}, which eschew epistemic probabilities.} fiducial distributions, and most Bayesian posterior distributions\footnote{One could argue that a posterior probability derived using an aleatory prior, as in \cite{vonMises_1942_BayesFormula}, is itself an aleatory probability.} are epistemic probability distributions.
 An \textit{aleatory probability} is a probability used to represent aleatory uncertainty.
-It is equal to the fraction of trials in which a specified event occurs (or would occur) over an infinite number of equivalent random trials.
-The mathematics of aleatory and epistemic probability functions are identical.
-The distinction is purely a question of subject matter.
-The use of aleatory probabilities is generally accepted.
-Only epistemic probability is a topic of controversy.
+It is equal to the fraction of trials in which a specified event occurs---or would occur---over an infinite number of equivalent random trials.
+The mathematics of aleatory and epistemic probability functions are identical; the distinction is a question of subject matter.